dkoz/gamercon-async/README.md

  - struct

 ## Usage
- Quick example on how to use `GameRCON-async`.
+ Quick example on how to use source games.

  ```python
 import asyncio